Unity MCP server

 Stats

-MCP for Unity is a powerful tool that enables AI assistants like Claude and Cursor to interact directly with your Unity Editor through the Model Context Protocol (MCP).
-This bridge allows AI to perform tasks like managing assets, controlling scenes, editing scripts, and automating workflows within Unity.
+MCP for Unity is a powerful bridge that allows AI assistants like Claude and Cursor to interact directly with your Unity Editor through the Model Context Protocol (MCP).
+This tool enables your LLM to perform Unity tasks through natural language commands, giving it the ability to manage assets, control scenes, edit scripts, and automate workflows.

 Installation